Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 Tom looked around at all his rodeo men as they nodded back in agreement.
 Tom said.
 “It’s time to get this rodeo started boys.”

-With his left-wing, he gave his lucky black hat a good push down on his head so it was on tight then he tilted his head down to give the okay.
+With his left-wing, he pushed down his black hat on his head so it was on tight then he tilted his head down to give the okay.

 As the announcer spoke aloud, the crowd turned quite so he could be heard...
 White Lightning was getting more restless in the chute and ready to jump out.

-In the distance,...
-Tom heard the cheers coming from the stadium when suddenly, his life flashed before him, but it was not a real-life he's lived.
+In the distance,...he heard the cheers coming from the stadium when suddenly, his life flashed before him, but it was not a life he’s lived.

-Their friends were all there, even Tom’s parents, but how could they?
+Their friends were all there, even Tom’s parents, but how could they be there?

-They all smiled and waved at him excitedly as they went floating by in the clouds as his thoughts were spinning, he was confused by this vision of paranoia, every thought was in slow motion, probably brought on by the anxiety of the ride.
+They all smiled and waved at him excitedly as they went floating by in the clouds as his thoughts were spinning, he was confused by this vision, every thought was in slow motion, probably brought on by the anxiety of the ride.

-“What… what’s going on?"
-The crazy thought disappeared from his mind as quickly as it came.
-Tom shook his head to clear it.
+“What… what’s going on?”
+That crazy thought disappeared from his mind as quickly as it came.
 He lost his focus, but only for a moment.

 White Lightning kept bucking harder and higher.
 He was thrashing Tom against the rails in the arena.
 Tom dug his spur’s deeper into the horse’s sides, he kept his legs held tightly to hold himself down at the break of the horse’s shoulders.

-Tom was covered in mud, he could barely see.
+Tom was covered in mud; he could barely see.
 The impact caused him to hit the ground hard.
 It felt like he was hit by an arrow in his back.
-The horse rolled over Tom in a frantic from the fall.
+The horse rolled over Tom as he fell backward.

-The pick-up men raced out to Tom, they quickly picked his lifeless body up and drug him out of the arena.
+The pick-up men raced out to Tom, they quickly picked his lifeless body up out of the mud and drug him out of the arena.